 At American National University (ANU), we recognize the fact that many students need some type of financial assistance in order to make this initial investment in their futures.

-To help meet these needs, American National University funded awards of more than $6.3 million, distributed among more than 3,000 students, in award year 2018 – 2019.
+To help meet these needs, American National University funded awards of more than $1 million in institutional grants & scholarships over the last few years.

-To ensure that qualified and deserving applicants are given adequate financial aid, our student services representatives sit down individually with prospective students to identify available sources of financial assistance; some through the federal or state government and others through the University.
-Our student services representatives are committed to supplying possible funding solutions for those who qualify.
+To ensure that qualified and deserving applicants are given adequate financial assistance, our Financial Services Team will sit down individually with prospective students to identify available sources of financial assistance; some through the federal or state government and others through the University.
+We are committed to supplying possible funding solutions for those who qualify.

 The Blue Ribbon Grant is designed to recognize and assist veterans, active–duty military personnel, spouse and dependents by providing additional grant funds upon the exhaustion or expiration of military education benefits to support the individual to enhance their educational benefits.